 Dogs are naturally fit, strong creatures.
 Many breeds were originally meant to do some kind of work.
 No dog breed handles being overweight well.
 The more weight they put on, the more it will impact their way of life.

 Check your dog every once in a while to ensure that they are still a healthy weight.
 You should be able to feel the contour of their ribs under your palms.
 You shouldn’t have to push through deposits of fat to get to them.
 But if the ribs sharply stick out under your palms, especially if their skin is sunken between them, your dog could be too thin.

-Some breeds, such as Italian Greyhounds, are much skinnier naturally than Bloodhounds, for example.
+Some breeds, though, such as Italian Greyhounds, are much skinnier naturally than Bloodhounds, for example.
 If you have any concerns about your dog’s weight, talk to your vet about it.

 What to Do If Your Dog Isn’t Eating